lackhead/python/README.md

 My first Python script ever!
 I wrote this as a solution to one of the challenges from the [September 2017 py-study-group challenge](https://github.com/py-study-group/challenges/blob/master/September/challenges4.md).
 The text is as follows:
 > Use Python to see who is connected your network
-> Get the local IP address and subnet mask and calculate the address range in you network segment.
+> Get the local IP address and subnet mask and calculate the address range in your network
+> segment.
 Scan all the addresses and display those that are alive.
 > Bonus Points: Extract the IPs on a CSV file

 ## named_pipes